anroots/kohana-commoneer/README.md

 This is a base template intended to help you create your own Kohana 3 Module.

+Is important to understand that most modules won't need models, controlers, views, etc... since this is a Module Template to learn about what you can do with Kohana.

+I think that for newbies It's easier to delete what you don't need that to write from scratch what you need... so feel free to play, delete, add anything you want.

+**Important**: You could delete everything and only keep one file is that is what you need.

 The intention is not to provide with a *fix structure* of how a module should be, but to provide an start point for your our custom modules.

 How to use this module